 Many people become vegan for all the right reasons, and therefore think everyone else should become vegan as well.
 But if we become very uptight about our diet it can do more harm than good.
 In the beginning of changing your diet, it’s especially important to be easy on yourself.
 Just set a general intention about what you’re going to eat and do your best.
 If you go back to your old diet from time to time that is ok, as long you’re ultimately moving toward your goal.

 The best way to transition to becoming vegan is to listen to what your body tells you.
 This means becoming more aware of how you react to food and what your body wants.
 You will have to learn to differentiate between cravings and nourishment.
 Allow for experimentation, listen closely to the signals your body gives you, and see how it responses to different foods.
 If you get a good response you know you’re listening well, and if you don’t listen more closely and try again the next meal.
 Ultimately, your body will tell you everything you need to know.

 Interested in a detox or wellness retreat to kick-off your vegan transition?
-Browse events here.
+Then browse the best detox retreats.

 Contact WordPress Support Number To Maintain Your Website